-- The "Zoning District Plan" annexed to By-law No. 3575 as schedule "D" is hereby amended according to the plan marginally numbered Z-344b(viii) and attached to this By-law as Schedule "A", and in accordance with the explanatory legends, notations and references inscribed thereon, so that the boundaries and districts shown on the Zoning District Plan are varied, amended or substituted to the extent shown on Schedule "A" of this By-law, and Schedule "A" of this By-law is hereby incorporated as an integral part of Schedule "D" of By-law No. 3575. - 2.
-The area shown included within the heavy black outline on Schedule "A" is rezoned to CD-1, and the only uses permitted within the said area, subject to such conditions as Council may by resolution prescribe, including design guidelines, and the only uses for which development permits will be issued are: - One-family dwelling, subject to the regulations that would apply if located in the RS-1 District; - Multiple dwelling: - Accessory uses customarily ancillary to the foregoing. - 3.
-Floor Space Ratio - 3.1 The maximum floor space ratio for multiple dwellings, calculated as if located in the RM-4N District, shall be 1.0, except that the following shall also be excluded from the floor space ratio calculation: - (i) enclosed balconies and other features designed to reduce transit noise, provided the Director of Planning first approves the design of any such feature, and provided further that the total area of all such enclosures and other features does not exceed eight percent of the permitted floor area; and - (ii) the following ancillary amenity facilities for the social and recreational enjoyment of the residents provided that the area of such excluded facilities does not exceed 20 percent of the allowable floor space:
+- The "Zoning District Plan" annexed to By-law No. 3575 as schedule "D" is hereby amended according to the plan marginally numbered Z-344b(iii) and attached to this By-law as Schedule "A", and in accordance with the explanatory legends, notations and references inscribed thereon, so that the boundaries and districts shown on the Zoning District Plan are varied, amended or substituted to the extent shown on Schedule "A" of this By-law, and Schedule "A" of this By-law is hereby incorporated as an integral part of Schedule "D" of By-law No. 3575. - The area shown included within the heavy black outline on Schedule "A" is rezoned to CD-1, and the only uses permitted within the said area, subject to such conditions as Council may by resolution prescribe, including design guidelines, and the only uses for which development permits will be issued are: - (a) in that portion of the area herein after referred to as Site A, as shown on Diagram 1 below: